German paper that ran Charlie Hebdo cartoons firebombed

 And several Muslim groups have called a silent march in Berlin on Monday to denounce violence and call for social cohesion.

-Chancellor Angela Merkel, who was in Paris Sunday for a massive march for the victims, on Saturday addressed members of her party in Hamburg, which is also one of Germany's 16 federal states and which is holding elections next month.
+Chancellor Angela Merkel, who was in Paris Sunday for a massive march for the victims, on Saturday addressed members of her party in Hamburg.

-She stressed the need for the exchange of security intelligence among Europe's secret services, particularly between members of the Schengen passport-free zone, ahead of a European interior ministers' meeting in Paris Sunday.
+She stressed the need for the exchange of security intelligence among Europe’s secret services, particularly between members of the Schengen passport-free zone.

 Hamburg’s Islamist scene came to global attention in 2001 when it emerged that three of the suicide hijackers from the September 11 attacks on the United States, including ringleader Mohammed Atta, had lived and studied in the city.